initiate6/pwcrack/ID-PCB/readme.md

 * If something is wrong notify how to fix it.
 * Check to see if hashcat is located on computer if not download what is required based on computer. # TODO
 * #TODO get info on linux and osx.
-* #TODO ask user for e-mail address so we can get a hold of them if the client drops off.
+* Ask user for e-mail address so we can get a hold of them if the client drops off.

 client.py: